-• remote_user - from mod_auth
+remote_user - from mod_auth

-'''

-{mime_type, MimeType}

-'''

-The file suffix of the incoming URL mapped into a MimeType

-mod get - Regular GET Reguests
+{mime_type, MimeType} The file suffix of the incoming URL mapped into a MimeType mod_get - Regular GET Requests mod_head - Regular HEAD Requests

 This module is responsible for handling GET requests to regular files.
 GET requests for parts of files is handled by mod_range.